SwHaraday/TIS-camera-loader-for-YOLOv5/README.md

 #### Vertical
 ![](https://github.com/SwHaraday/TIS-camera-loader-for-YOLOv5/blob/main/sample_image/vertical.jpg)

 ** I've tried FLIR cameras with this logic, and found it doesn't work.
-Other than TIS and FLIR have not tested.
+Other than TIS and FLIR have not been tested.